ddennis/Typescript-browserify-npm/README.md

 ------------------------------------------------------------------------------------

 ## Install
-To be able to use this project nodejs must be installed
+To be able to use this project nodejs must be installed, download or clone the project and:

     npm install

-Start development with **gulp** and **browsersync**, which will should open your browser on http://localhost:3000/
+Start development server with **browsersync**, which will should open your browser and navigate to http://localhost:3000/

     gulp dev